Part Three: Suggestions for Maintaining Face-Down Positioning After Macular Hole Surgery

 - Biofreeze gel to relieve neck and shoulder pain.
 See Sleep Aids.

-I purchased an Ergo Spa Lounger, which is essentially a patio lounge chair with a large opening for the face.
+- An Ergo Spa Lounger, which is essentially a patio lounge chair with a large opening for the face.
 The Ergo Spa Lounger worked well for me during the day.
 Since the sides were hard, I draped a pillow over each side of the chair, under my armpits.

 We had an adjustable-height computer table in the house.
 A shelf mounted on an adjustable tripod would work just as well.
 Setting the shelf surface at chest level was very helpful in order to rest my head (on my folded arms or on a pillow), eat, drink, and even use the computer for short periods of time while standing and maintaining face-down positioning.